blookot/agent-builder-demo/README.md

 And reload the page.
 Voilà ;-)

-Now, click the Elastic logo at the top left of the screen, "Try sample data", expand "Other sample datasets" and click the "Add data" for the "Sample web logs" tile.
+Now, click the Elastic logo at the top left of the screen, "Try sample data", expand "Other sample datasets" and click the "Add data" for the `Sample web logs` tile and the `Sample eCommerce orders` .
 Wait 5-10 seconds.
 Then "View data" and switch do "Discover" to explore this dataset.

 ## Configure the Agent Builder